Subramanyamanjunath/Subramanyamanjunath/README.md

 Hello Folks! 👋

 I am Subramanya manjunath
-I am National LeveL Senior Academic Specialist online platfoms with the past 5+ Years Work Experience as a Asssistant General Manager Quality Divison in a Reputed Core Company KARNATAKA
+I am a National LeveL Senior Academic Specialist on online platfoms with the past 5+ Years Work Experience as a Asssistant General Manager Quality Divison in a Reputed Core Company KARNATAKA

 - 🔭 I’m currently working on PYTHON...